 More quality time with his husband is just one of the many things Representative Barney Frank is looking forward to in retirement.

-After serving in Congress for more than thirty years, the Massachusetts Democrat says he's ready to say goodbye to the grueling work schedule that comes with being a congressman.
+After serving in Congress for more than 30 years, the Massachusetts Democrat says he's ready to say goodbye to the grueling work schedule that comes with being a congressman.

-I think we are, you know, the we'll be having quality time thanks to Dodd Frank Wool the Dodd Frank Wall Street bill with Barney Frag for years to come.
+I think we'll be having quality time thanks to Dodd Frag Wall, the Dodd Frag Wall Street bill with Barney Fragg for years to come.

-They could all retire at thirty-four or something, and you would you need more quality time.
+They could all retire at 34 or something, and you'd have more quality time.

 Let's go to Ron in Sacramento, California.